FinnMidd/DBSchema-Challenges/Challenges/C2 - Hotel/scenario.md

 2. Include primary and foreign key constraints where necessary.
 3. Consider any additional attributes or constraints that would enhance the functionality of the Hotel Reservation System.

+## Additional Challenge

+Challenge yourself by creating the following queries and views to test your SQL knowledge.
+Use these tasks to enhance the functionality of the Hotel Reservation System.

+### 1. Check Total Cost

+- Create a view titled `UnpaidTotal` to check the total cost of unpaid reservations and services ordered by a singular guest.
+- Include information on reservations and purchased services.

+### 2. Check Available Rooms

+- Create a view titled `AvailableRooms` to track current available rooms.
+- Include room numbers, room types and nightly rates.

+### 3. Check Room Occupancy

+- Create a view titled `CheckRoom` to track the current occupancy status of a specific room.
+- Include room number, guest details and reservation dates.

 ## Notes

 - You can choose any relational database management system (e.g., MySQL, PostgreSQL) for implementing your database schema.